 Becoming a Talent Hub allowed us to build on our long history of cross-sector collaboration and to leverage and advance important work underway in four key areas.
 First, we enhanced communication between Success Boston non-profit coaches and campus leadership, faculty, and advising staff with the goal of ensuring that Success Boston coaching work and campus efforts are well-integrated and synergistic.
 Second, we implemented a guided and transparent academic pathway between Bunker Hill Community College and UMass Boston.
 The pathway allows students from Bunker Hill’s most-popular liberal arts major to transfer to the Psychology degree program at UMass Boston.
 Furthermore, the two institutions strengthened their capacity to advise students on the transfer process more broadly.
 Third, we built on our work as a former Community Partnership for Attainment site to re-engage BPS students who enrolled in postsecondary education but then stopped out.
 Through an in-depth study, collaborative Learning Labs, and institutional re-engagement campaigns, we now have a better understanding of how to re-engage stop-out students more successfully.
 Finally, we continued to work closely with the city and the state to support and strengthen local college affordability programs like the Mayor’s Tuition Free Community College Plan and the Boston Bridge, significantly increasing the number of participating students and higher education institutions.

-As part of our Talent Hub work, BHCC and UMB developed a guided pathway for students majoring in Liberal Arts at BHCC to transfer into UMB as Psychology majors.
+Bunker Hill Community College and University of Massachusetts Boston developed a guided pathway for students majoring in Liberal Arts at BHCC to transfer into UMB as Psychology majors.
 This intensive process included joint faculty and advising/coaching meetings and deep research about curricular alignment and transfer policies between the two institutions.
 The resulting pathway was designed with a much closer understanding of both the institutions and the students they serve.

 Transfer Student Supports